Tuesday, February 19, 2008

 "Historic and Contemporary Pueblo Pottery"

-This watercolor shows 7 different time frames in the design and shape.
-Size is 22x30 and won an Honorable Mention in an Arizona juried show.
+and won an Honorable Mention in an Arizona juried show.
 In reviewing and doing a self-critique, I believe I could have intensified the shadows - making the individual pottery designs stand out.

-This watercolor shows 7 different time frames in the design and shape.
-Size is 22x30 and won an Honorable Mention in an Arizona juried show.
+and won an Honorable Mention in an Arizona juried show.
 In reviewing and doing a self-critique, I believe I could have intensified the shadows - making the individual pottery designs stand out.

 Native American Pottery